sha256/Pristine/README.md

 ```html
 <input required data-pristine-required-message="My custom message"/>
 ```
 Add an attribute like `data-pristine-<ValidatorName>-message`with the custom message as value to show custom error messages.
 You can add custom messages like this for as many validators as you need.
-Here `ValidatorName` means `required`, `email`, `min`, `max` etc.
+Here `ValidatorName` means `required`, `email`, `minlength`, `maxlength` etc.

 ## Built-in validators